Skip to content

 Gofar Transform Fault

-At the Gofar transform fault, about 2000 kilometers west of South America, seismologists have observed that the magnitudes of earthquakes vary from one part of the fault to another.
-Two patches of the Gofar, spanning tens of kilometers each, rupture semi-regularly in M ~6 earthquakes.
+Seismologists have observed that the magnitudes of earthquakes on the Gofar vary from one part of the fault to another.
+Two patches of the fault, spanning tens of kilometers each, rupture semi-regularly in M ~6 earthquakes.
 These patches are separated by a region that produces only small (<M4) earthquakes and slips aseismically.
 This section of the fault, called the 'rupture barrier', also stops the propagation of large earthquakes nucleated on the adjacent sections.
 This behavior is analogous to locked and creeping patches observed on continental transform faults such as the San Andreas Fault, which have important implications for earthquake prediction in densely populated areas.

 In 2022, we participated in a multidisciplinary research cruise aimed at determining what properties of the Gofar fault contribute to this variation in rupture behavior from section to section.
 The width of the damage zone, fault lithology, and pore fluid content/pressure have all been proposed as potential factors preventing the rupture barrier from nucleating large earthquakes.